nickilby/docs/docs/clickhouse.md

 - **Backup Strategy:** If using S3, consider lifecycle rules to archive or delete old data.
 - **Replication & Quorum:** Ensure ZooKeeper nodes maintain a quorum for high availability.
 - **Testing:** Before deploying in production, test your integration in a staging environment to validate query performance and storage behavior.

----

-Let me know if you need specific code snippets, HAProxy configuration details, or further assistance with integrating ClickHouse into your application!